aviat4ion/Query/README.md

 A query builder/abstraction layer.

+## Requirements
+* Pdo extensions for the databases you wish to use (unless it's Firebird, in which case, the interbase extension is required)
+* PHP 5.2+

 ## Databases Supported

 * Firebird
 * MySQL
 * PostgreSQL
 * SQLite
 * Others, via ODBC

-## Requirements
-	* Pdo extensions for the databases you wish to use (unless it's Firebird, in which case, the interbase extension is required)

 ## Connecting